michaelneri/michaelneri.github.io/_pages/about.md

 News
 =====

+**18/09/2025** - "Acoustic Simulation Framework for Multi-channel Replay Speech Detection" has been submitted to 2026 IEEE International Conference on Acoustic, Speech, and Signal Processing (ICASSP).
+Link to the [paper](https://arxiv.org/abs/2509.14789).

 **13/06/2025** - "Teleoperated Driving: a New Challenge for 3D Object Detection in Compressed Point Clouds" has been submitted to IEEE Transactions on Intelligent Transportation Systems (T-ITS).
 Link to the [paper](https://arxiv.org/abs/2506.11804).

 **20/05/2025** - 🎉🎉🎉 Two papers have been accepted for EUSIPCO 2025 "Unsupervised Network Anomaly Detection with Autoencoders and Traffic Images" ([paper](https://arxiv.org/abs/2505.16650)) and "Impact of Microphone Array Mismatches to Learning-based Replay Speech Detection" ([paper](https://arxiv.org/abs/2503.07357)).